janik6n/enex2md/README.md

 - [x] Tables created within Evernote are converted to [GFM Tables](https://github.github.com/gfm/#table)
 - [x] Tasks are converted to [GFM Task list items](https://github.github.com/gfm/#task-list-item)
 - [x] Images and other attachments
+- [x] Code blocks
 - [x] Subsequent empty lines are compressed to one.

 The html in enex files is *somewhat interesting*, thus some *magic is used to massage the data to functioning feature-rich Markdown*.
-Since the Magic Book has not yet been fully written, there are a couple of **known issues**:
+The Magic Book used here has not yet been fully written, so there might be some unfortunate side effects.
+Should you find one, [open an issue on GitHub](https://github.com/janikarh/enex2md/issues) with a well written description and **a test enex file** as an attachment.

-- Codeblocks are not handled correctly.
-The content is preserved, formatting is lost.

 See [Changelog](https://github.com/janikarh/enex2md/blob/master/CHANGELOG.md) for more details.